mkohler/pikchr-starter-kit/README.md

 ## With Nix

-If you have the Nix package manager installed, just run `nix-shell`.
+If you have the Nix package manager installed, just run `./build`.
+Or run `nix-shell` and then inside the nix-shell, run `doit`.

 ## Without Nix

-Without Nix, you'll need doit, fossil, inkscape, pandoc, and pikchr installed.
+Without Nix, you'll need to have have these tools installed and in your PATH:

+- doit
+- fossil
+- inkscape
+- pandoc
+- pikchr

+Then run `doit`.
+It will build an example PDF and PNG.

 # How It Works

 It uses [doit](https://pydoit.org/) as a build tool.
+Look inside `dodo.py` to see the pikchr, pandoc, and inkscape commands that are used.

 ```pikchr
 box "doit"